prebid/prebid.github.io/README.md

 1. gem install github-pages
 1. start Jekyll as described below

 For CSS, the site uses Laravel Mix to build CSS from Sass (scss-flavored) source files.
-For JavaScript, the site uses Laravel Mix to build JS from JS source files.
 Under the hood Laravel Mix uses Webpack.

 1. follow the instructions at https://nodejs.dev to install Node.js for your OS
 1. `npm install` to install packages for building assets